The product

 Inbound adapter and outbound plugin interfaces, with reference implementations.

-Basic Catalog types and renderer.
+A2UI catalog types and renderer.

 Universal message record, storage adapters.